Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 I don't think so.

-Okay, so the only reason I know about this is because I have hemophilia.
+So the only reason I know about this is because I have hemophilia.

-Are you do you know what hemophilia is?
+Do you know what hemophilia is?

-Like the Russian you don't blood clot, right?
+You don't blood clot, right?

-Yeah, so internal bleeding is a problem.
+So internal bleeding is a problem.

-And so they were able to make a synthetic one that you could inject basically, like on a Monday, Wednesday, Friday.
+And so they were able to make a synthetic one that you could inject basically like on a Monday, Wednesday, Friday.

-And what happened was they were making the medicine with blood donors, and the medicine was infected with hepatitis and HIV.
+And what happened was they were making the medicine with blood donors and the medicine was infected with hepatitis and HIV.

 Jesus Christ.